dachary/Network-Security-Labs/README.md

 This lab will give overview about network security and differnt tools used for network security

-The materials provided here are ony for educational and reference purposes only.
+Materials provided here are only for educational and reference purposes.